Retiring From NAU

 - be at least fifty (50) years of age, and

-Your ID card will be are automatically updated to retiree status.
+Eligible retirees are eligible for the following benefits.
+Your ID card are automatically updated to retiree status.
 You must keep your ID to be eligible for additional benefits.

 Additional retiree responsibilities